SEAT Logo

 SEAT Logo 1982-1992

-Having severed all relations with Fiat, the Spanish brand SEAT decided to move away from traditional images.
-She needed something of her own – unique and inimitable so that there would be no associations with the previous parent company.
-This decision was the emblem with the image of a large blue letter “S.” It looks unusual because it consists of two wide horizontal stripes and five narrow diagonal lines.
+Having severed all ties with Fiat, the Spanish brand SEAT decided to move away from its traditional image.
+She needed something of her own, unique and inimitable, so that there would be no associations with the previous parent company.
+This decision was the emblem featuring a large blue letter “S.” It looks unusual because it consists of two wide horizontal stripes and five narrow diagonal lines.
 Moreover, this is not an abstract drawing but an imitation of the piston rings of automobile engines.

 1992 – 1999SEAT Logo 1992-1999

-After a small redesign, the number of horizontal elements decreased: only four lines out of five remained.
-The rest of the stylized letter “S” has not changed – neither its color nor shape.
+After a small redesign, the number of horizontal elements decreased: only four of the five lines remained.
+The rest of the stylized letter “S” has not changed, neither its color nor shape.

 1999 – 2012